The Mandalorian season 2: When does episode 5 hit Disney Plus?

-We're halfway through the second season of The Mandalorian.
+We're halfway through season 2 of The Mandalorian.
 Unlike many streaming services, such as Netflix, Disney Plus doesn't give us every episode in one almighty dump.
 Instead, it's being drip fed to us over the next few weeks.

 Disney Plus announced the release schedule for all eight episodes of season 2 and, thankfully, it's all pretty straightforward.